-The fact that there are so many separate dishes in an Indian meal can be confusing.
+The many separate dishes in an Indian meal can be confusing though.
 Which dish is to be eaten when?
 Are they eaten all together or in a certain order?
-Just looking at an Indian meal can be overwhelming, let alone eating Indian food with your hands!
+Just looking at an Indian meal can be overwhelming, let alone eating Indian food with your fingers!

 You'll need to practice a few times to get comfortable with the technique, as there is a special knack to it.
 However, it won't be long before you'll be expertly eating Indian-style (and enjoying it)!